mascotmascot1/fileserver/README.md

 # 📁 Go Fileserver

 A simple, secure, and configurable file server written in Go.
-Designed for easy file sharing within a local network, but can also be safely exposed to the internet.
+Designed for easy file sharing within a local network.
+It is technically robust and secure against common vulnerabilities (like Path Traversal and DoS), but does not include an authentication layer by default.

 ## ✨ Features